GUILN/guiln.github.io/guiln-blog/content/posts/2021-02-06---Dependency-Injection-C#-In-AWS-Lambda-Functions.md

 }
 ```

-At this point is important to say that, you and your team could easily fall in the temptation of practicing the `Service Locator` anti pattern, this assumption is specially true when using an "home made" IoC container "resolver" because it simply does not feels weird to use your own piece of code to resolve dependencies at any part of your project as it does when dealing with third party IoC container.
+At this point is important to say that, you and your team could easily fall in the temptation of practicing the `Service Locator` anti-pattern, this assumption is specially true when using an "home made" IoC container "resolver" because it simply does not feels weird to use your own piece of code to resolve dependencies at any part of your project as it does when dealing with third party IoC container.
-If you fall in this temptation your project will quickly be with "magic" dependencies that will get hard to debug, and hard to tell what does a method / class needs to work just by looking at it usage.
-So keep the DI spirit downstream your classes / methods!
+If you fall in this temptation your project will quickly get on "magic" dependencies that will make it hard to debug, and impossible to tell which dependencies a method / class needs to work just by looking at it usage.
+So keep the DI spirit downstream for your classes / methods!
 A good metric that I use to avoid this anti pattern is:

-> Whenever I see the usage of a method / class, I should be able to tell all the dependencies by simply looking at method / object's constructor parameters.
-If I'm not able to do that, some magic stuff is going inside that class.
-You now have "skyhooks" instead of cranes in your code base.
+> Whenever I see the usage of a method, I should be able to tell all the dependencies by simply looking at method signature and at it object's constructor signature.
+If I'm not able to do that, some magic is going inside that class.
 >
-— Just me quoting myself

-The usage in code should be simple, as we assume that DI should always be done in the entry point of our program, the entry point for a lambda function will be the constructor of the `Function` class.
+The usage in code should be simple, as we assume that DI should always be done at the entry point of our program, the entry point for a lambda function will be the constructor of the `Function` class.

 ```csharp
 public class Function